 Not only are they going to give your hamstrings a great workout, but also your entire body.
 If you’ve never tried them before you’ll be surprised at how you’ll get winded quick and really feel it in your lower and upper body.

-If you have access to a dumbell bar but not a leg curl machine you can give Good Mornings a try.
+If you have access to a dumbell bar but not a leg curl command machine you can give Good Mornings a try.
 These are essentially a stiff legged barbell movement (without the leg curl command machine), similar to stiff legged deadlift.
 The name was given to it for resembling standing up out of bed in the morning.

 This movement is very simple but effective.
 It does require a bar, so many beginners can still enjoy this exercise, even if they need to use a bare bar to begin with.
 The average bar is about 45lbs and since your core muscles are supporting this weight, most should be fine with possible assistance to begin with.

 You will start this exercise standing in a rack or simply over a mat, depending.
 Beginners may want to try a rack if you they aren’t confident they can safely pick up the bar from the ground and position it on their back properly.

 The barbell will be behind the head, resting on the back of your shoulders rather than on top of the shoulders.
 If you’ve done or seen a power squat, you’ll want this starting position to resemble that.

 With feet firmly placed into the ground about hip-width apart, you will now bend forward from the hips, pushing them backwards as you move.